Richmond, London: Restaurants and cafes

 Many of the major restaurant chains can be found within 500 metres of Richmond Bridge.
 There are also plenty of privately owned restaurants with culinary offerings from around the world, including French, German, Indian, Japanese, Korean, Russian, Spanish and Thai.

 The Bingham Riverhouse hotel was awarded its first Michelin star in 2010.
 Overlooking the Thames, it is in a Grade II listed building dating from about 1760.

 Societies

 The Richmond Local History Society explores the local history of Richmond, Kew, Petersham and Ham.
-It organises a programme of talks on historical topics and visits to buildings of historical interest.
-The Society publishes a newsletter three times a year, an indexed annual journal (Richmond History) and other publications.
+It organises a programme of talks on history topics and visits to buildings of historical interest.
+The Society publishes a newsletter three times a year, an indexed journal (Richmond History) and other publications.